 Then after three years I went up to Jerusalem to see Peter,

-The word “then” means thereafter, referring to the time following Paul’s three-year stay in Arabia and Damascus.
-After waiting three years, Paul finally went to Jerusalem to see Peter (Acts 9:26-30).
-When Paul first left Jerusalem, he had gone to Damascus to murder and imprison Christians.
-However, he came back as a Christian!
-He left as a beast but came back as a champion for Christ.
+The word “then” means after that, referring to the time following Paul’s three-year stay in Arabia and Damascus.
+After waiting three years, Paul finally returned to Jerusalem to see Peter (Acts 9:26-30).
+When Paul left Jerusalem previous to his conversion, he went to Damascus to murder and imprison Christians.
+However, he came back as a believer!
+He left as a beast but returned as a champion for Christ.

-We get the English word history from the Greek word for to see.
+We obtain the English word history from the Greek word for to see.
 When Paul says he went to see Peter, the word carries the idea of making a social call on his fellow apostle.
-Paul wanted to get acquainted with Peter.
+Paul wanted to become acquainted with Peter.
 They told each other their story.
+During these fifteen days, they spoke of God’s grace and work in their lives.
 This must have been a great time of fellowship.
-In fifteen days, they told of God’s grace and work in their life.

 and remained with him fifteen days

-Paul wanted to get to know Peter.
-He stayed in Jerusalem only a short time because his life was threatened (Acts 9:29).
-There was no time for Peter to train Paul theologically or certify his ministry, so Paul did not get his doctrine of grace from Peter.
+Paul wanted to know Peter better.
+He stayed in Jerusalem only briefly because his life was threatened there (Acts 9:29).
+There was no time for Peter to train Paul theologically or certify his ministry in fifteen days, so Paul did not obtain his doctrine of grace from Peter.